ThuNganPythonista/ThuNganPythonista/README.md

 Currently, I am focusing on full-stack development with the Python language, specifically using pure HTML, CSS, and the Django framework.

 + My skills : HTML, CSS, JQuery, SQL, Python, Django.
-+ Reknowned Web by Django such as : Instagram, Pinterest, Dropbox, Spotify, etc ...
++ Reknowned Webs using Django such as : Instagram, Pinterest, Dropbox, Spotify, etc ...
 So, I am looking to collaborate on web fullstack by Django framework If you are interested 🐧
 + Reach me :
     - 📩 : phamngocthungan27@gmail.com